miniboxing/miniboxing.github.io/example_functions.md

    * seamless integration with the standard Scala library

  * Disadvantages:
-   * a small but pervasive overhead of 5%-25% when invoking functions:
+   * a small but pervasive overhead of 10%-20% when invoking functions:

 <center><a href="#benchmarks"><img width="40%" src="/graphs/linkedlist.mbfunction/linkedlist.mbfunction.png"/></a></center>

 ## Motivation

-The miniboxing plugin aims at maintaining the high-level nature of the Scala programming language while eliminating the performance price of abstraction when it comes to generics.
-Since Scala marries the functional programming style and object-orientation, in Scala functions are objects and objects can be functions.
-Furthermore, expressing the types of arguments and the return type is done using generics.
+The miniboxing plugin aims at maintaining the high-level nature of the Scala programming language while eliminating the cost of abstraction in terms of running time for generics.
+Since Scala marries the functional programming style and object-orientation, in the Scala world, functions are objects and objects can be functions.
+Expressing the types of a function's arguments and its return type is done using generics, so this leads to a natural question:

-This leads to a natural question: **Can higher-order functions be optimized by miniboxing too?**
+**Can higher-order functions be optimized by miniboxing too?**

 The answer so far has been NO, since functions have a fixed representation implemented in the Scala standard library, and, for reasons  <a href="" target="_blank">described here</a> it is not possible for miniboxing to directly optimize functions.

-Now, version 0.4 of the miniboxing plugin brings the possibility to optimize functions, and the results are promissing!
+Now, version `0.4` of the miniboxing plugin automatically optimizes functions, and the results are really cool!

 ## Mechanism